gallais/generic-syntax/doc/jfp19/letter.md

 * red   for reviewer 2
 * green for reviewer 3

+# Major changes

+* We have introduced a section 9.1 on relation transformers featuring `Kripkeᴿ` (formerly introduced in the Simulation section) and the relator.

+* We have drastically reorganised the Simulation section, removed old terminology (such as 'synchronized') that reviewer 2 noticed, and introduced `bodyᴿ`.

 # Clarifications

 > Later on in the conclusion you mention Kaiser, Schaëffer and Starks's remark